-Each Captain shall hand to the umpires their list of 11 nominated players on the official match sheet and an acceptable (see section 7.1c) form of photo ID, 15 minutes before the toss taking place.
+Each Captain shall submit to the umpires their list of 11 nominated players on the official match sheet and an acceptable form of photo ID, 15 minutes before the toss taking place.
 (See Laws 1.2 & 12.4).
 All 11 players must be registered with the Toronto & District Cricket Association as being members of the club.
 If a nominated player does not have his/her T&D registration number recorded on the match sheet, the player will not be allowed to participate in the match.

 Each team is allowed to nominate only three (3) foreign players in a match.

-The concussion substitute must be nominated along with the playing 11 before the toss.
+A concussion substitute must be nominated along with the playing 11 before the toss.